Dehydrated Chili Mac – Making Dehydrated Meals for Camping

 These Scott brand heavy-duty paper towels help protect your homemade dehydrated camping food meal packets.
 The rough edges and sharp ends of dehydrated foods very often compromise lesser-quality zip-top bags.
 Wrapping the inner zip-top bag with a few heavy-duty paper towels before placing it in the outer zip-top bag helps to guard against micro-punctures that may cause leaks and water penetration.
 This way, the food packets remain viable in the field or pantry storage.

 These heavy-duty paper towels have over 11,000 Amazon customer reviews with an average rating of 4.8 out of 5 stars, which is evidence of a great product.
-Check them out here.
-You can find them at your local big-box megamart automotive department.
+You may be able to find them at your local big-box megamart automotive department.

 In the Field Preparation